lmaddira/fun_robot_programming_language/README.md

 ### Improvements in the code as discussed yesterday
 1. I did review the libraries and made sure to add limited libraries.
 Made sure that I include the libraries only once.
-2. Used Memozition for identifying previously executed task and used that information to run the program faster
+2. Used Memoizatation for identifying previously executed task and used that information to run the program faster.
+I used maps instead of arrays to store as typically used in DP.As we wanted to have 40*40*4*26*100 array size, so using maps made more sense in this case.
 3. Used recursion depth to detect infinity.
     * we have r = 40, c= 40 and h = 4 so total states availible <= 6400
     * p<= 26 and can have <=100 length so <=2600
     * On multiplying both of them if a robot revisits a state more than 2*10^7 times then call it as infinity
 4. Use 1d vector for grid instead of 2d vector
-5. Made instance of grid availible in robot and also cahnged the code that seemed to be repeating in both Robot::isbarrier() and Robot::robot_command_execution()( previously refered as Robot::move())
+5. Made instance of grid availible in robot and also changed the code that seemed to be repeating in both Robot::isbarrier() and Robot::robot_command_execution()( previously refered as Robot::move())
 6. Used better names for directions in enum as north,south,east, west instead of n,s,e,w
 7. Defined constant for barrier and used that over the symbol '#' so that the symbol is changed easily later
 8. Defined name for barrier rather than using 'b'